ccallawa/alyvix_doc/alyvix_designer.rst

 .. todo::

    * Need an overview/map of Alyvix Designer and its doc in the Designer intro page
+   * Should we talk about "Groups" vs. "Components", or is it better to talk about a "Main" component as the head of a group, but otherwise the same?
+   * "Guide lines", "crosshair", a different option?
    * Consider using a styled ``:pull-quote:`` in the intro text to grab attention

 - Description of Alyvix Designer